python-docs-translations/transifex-automations/docs/commands.rst

    git add $(git ls-files -o --exclude-standard *.po **/*.po) .tx/config git diff-index --quiet HEAD || { git commit -m "Update translations" && git push; }

-It is not recommended to simply "git add" (stage) all PO files because this would also staged and commit the translation files that have only irrelevant changes in their POT-Creation-Date header field (i.e. date when the PO was updated against the POT).
+It is not recommended to simply ``git add`` (stage) all PO files because this would also stage (and then commit) the translation files that have only irrelevant changes in their ``POT-Creation-Date`` header field (i.e. date when the PO was updated against the POT).

 The first command first git-add modified tracked files that does **not** exclusively match changes in POT-Creation-Date header, hence relevant changes are included.

 The second command will git-add untracked po files that may have been newly created on the latest 'tx pull' run.
 It also adds .tx/config file.

 The last command will only commit and push if any file was git-added in the above commands.

 Build translated documentation
 ------------------------------

 Useful for testing the translations, spotting syntax errors and viewing the result of your contribution.

 To build translated documentation, run: